8 Tips to Find a New Church

 But what if the church isn’t online?
 If a church today doesn’t have an online presence, it’s unlikely they’ll be around tomorrow.
 Save yourself the grief, and skip them.

-Arrive Early and Be Prepared to Stay Afterwards
+4. Arrive Early and Be Prepared to Stay Afterward

 Finding Christian community is the main reason we should not give up meeting together (Hebrews 10:25), which most people think means going to church.
 If you can connect with the church community, it makes all the difference.